junxit/us-congress-bills-114/metadata.md

 - 2015-09-10 — Placed on the Union Calendar, Calendar No. 197.
 - 2015-09-10 — Reported (Amended) by the Committee on Education and the Workforce.
 H. Rept.
 114-260.
 - 2015-09-10 — Reported (Amended) by the Committee on Education and the Workforce.
 H. Rept.
 114-260.
+- 2015-11-16 — Rules Committee Resolution H. Res.
+526 Reported to House.
+Rule provides for consideration of H.R.
+1737 and H.R.
+511. Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+For the purposes of requesting a conference with the Senate, the resolution provides that the House has taken S. 1177 from the Speaker's table, adopts an amendment in the nature of a substitute consisting of the text of H.R.
+5, as passed by the House and adopts S. 1177, as amendend.
+The resolution makes in order only those amendments to H.R.
+1737 printed inthe report.
+H.R.
+511 shall be considered under a closed rule.
+- 2015-11-17 — Considered as unfinished business. (consideration: CR H8272)
+- 2015-11-17 — Considered under the provisions of rule H. Res.
+526. (consideration: CR H8260-8271)
+- 2015-11-17 — DEBATE - The House proceeded with one hour of debate on H.R.
+511.
+- 2015-11-17 — House amendment offered
+- 2015-11-17 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-11-17 — On passage Passed by the Yeas and Nays: 249 - 177 (Roll no. 633). (text: CR H8260-8261)
+- 2015-11-17 — POSTPONED PROCEEDINGS - Pursuant to clause 8 of rule 20, the Speaker postponed further proceedings on H.R.
+511.
+- 2015-11-17 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 249 - 177 (Roll no. 633).(text: CR H8260-8261)
+- 2015-11-17 — Rule H. Res.
+526 passed House.
+- 2015-11-17 — Rule provides for consideration of H.R.
+1737 and H.R.
+511. Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+For the purposes of requesting a conference with the Senate, the resolution provides that the House has taken S. 1177 from the Speaker's table, adopts an amendment in the nature of a substitute consisting of the text of H.R.
+5, as passed by the House and adopts S. 1177, as amended.
+The resolution makes in order only those amendments to H.R.
+1737 printed in the report.
+H.R.
+511 shall be considered under a closed rule.
+- 2015-11-17 — The previous question was ordered pursuant to the rule. (consideration: CR H8271)